timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 1. Added RFC 9740 for better visiblity with extension headers in networks.

 1. Added a Differentiated Services (Diffserv) section (RFC 2474 and RFC 2475), including a SHOULD requirement for an API to set and access the DSCP.

+1. Added SVCB and HTTPS Resource Records (RFC 9460) to the list of stub-resolver support, noting their use for conveying IPv6 hints.

 # Changes from RFC 6434 to RFC 8504